Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Psychology of Memorizing Conversations

 In the following, we explain pivotal insights from psychology that offer valuable perspectives on conversations, particularly focusing on memory consolidation and retention mechanisms.
 Additionally, we demonstrate how these findings can be applied to numerically score the importance of an utterance.

-First, emotional arousal significantly enhances memory consolidation \citep{brown1977flashbulb, conway1994formation, mcgaugh2003memory, reisberg2003memory}, a phenomenon well-documented in studies like flashbulb memories \citep{brown1977flashbulb}.
+First, emotional arousal greatly enhances memory consolidation~\citep{brown1977flashbulb, conway1994formation, mcgaugh2003memory, reisberg2003memory}, a phenomenon well-documented in studies like flashbulb memories~\citep{brown1977flashbulb}.
 Emotionally charged events, such as dramatic personal experiences like a breakup or receiving college admissions, are more likely to be remembered.
-We used RoBERTa \citep{liu2019roberta} finetuned with EMOBANK \citep{buechel2017emobank}, a 10k text corpus manually annotated with emotion, to measure arousal in user's utterance.
+We used RoBERTa~\citep{liu2019roberta} finetuned with EMOBANK~\citep{buechel2017emobank}, a 10k text corpus manually annotated with emotion, to measure arousal in user's utterance.

 Second, the element of surprise plays a crucial role in memory retention.
-Events that deviate from expectations are more memorable \citep{breton2022spatiotemporal}.
-To quantify this element of surprise, we assessed the rarity of sentences using perplexity, a measure of how predictable a piece of text is.
+Events that deviate from expectations are more memorable~\citep{breton2022spatiotemporal}.
+To quantify this element of surprise, we used the system's utterance as context to evaluate the perplexity of the user's utterance, a measure of how predictable a piece of text is.
 We employed the GPT2-Large model to calculate the perplexity, using the chatbot's utterance as context.

-Third, the concept of Retrieval-Induced Forgetting (RIF) suggests that selectively recalling certain memories strengthens those memories while making related but unmentioned memories more likely to be forgotten \citep{hirst2012remembering}.
-In line with this, we specifically retrieve and use the two most relevant memories for each conversational turn.
-The memory ranked as the most relevant ($R1$) is referenced directly to reinforce its strength, while the second most relevant memory ($R2$) is recalled but left unmentioned to encourage forgetting, in accordance with RIF principles.
+Third, the concept of Retrieval-Induced Forgetting (RIF) suggests that selectively recalling certain memories strengthens those memories while making related but unmentioned memories more likely to be forgotten~\citep{hirst2012remembering}.
+Aligning our method with the concept of RIF~\citep{hirst2012remembering}, we retrieved the top 2 memories despite the higher effectiveness observed with the top 5 (see Appendix~\ref{appendix: Top-k Retrieval} for further analysis of top-\textit{k} retrieval).
+The memory ranked as the most relevant ($R1$) is used for response generation to reinforce its strength, while the second most relevant memory ($R2$) is retrieved but not used for response generation to encourage forgetting, in accordance with RIF principles.
+We note, however, that retrieving the top two memories relative to the user’s current utterance does not guarantee that $R1$ and $R2$ are semantically similar to each other.
+Cosine similarity is computed relative to the query, not between memories themselves, so $R2$ may not represent a ‘‘competitor’’ memory in the strict psychological sense of retrieval-induced forgetting.
+Our use of $R2$ therefore approximates the competitive retrieval structure of RIF but does not assume semantic closeness between $R1$ and $R2$, and future work could refine this by identifying memories most similar to $R1$ directly.

-Fourth, approximately 70\% of conversation time is dedicated to the exchange of information about contemporary events \citep{dunbar1997human}.
-Therefore, we take the recency of the memory into account at the retrieval stage, as detailed in Section~\ref{subsubsec: Retrieval Method}.